 1. Roll Width

-The width of the thermal paper roll is the first number in the specification.
-It is the most important measurement because if this is wrong, the paper simply won’t fit into the terminal.
-Using a ruler, measure across the face of the roll from side to side, then you can get the roll width data.
-If you are taking the measurement directly from a printed receipt, it is incorrect you measure the slip of paper from left to right in the direction of the text printed on it, you must measure from edge to edge straight across.
-Remember to be as accurate as possible in mm as small discrepancies in size can be vital when purchasing till rolls!
+The width of the paper roll is the first number in the specification.
+It is the most important measurement because if this is wrong, the paper simply won’t fit into the printer.
+The width is measured across the face of the roll from side to side.
+If you are taking the measurement directly from a printed receipt, be careful not to measure just the width of the printed text: you must measure across the entire paper, from edge to edge.
+Measure in millimeters, as accurately as possible, as small differences in size can be vital!

 In the United States, thermal paper roll widths are expressed in inches.
 Popular paper roll widths include 2 1/4, 3 1/8 inches.
 Generally, almost all credit card terminals take a 57mm wide roll, and the receipt printers take an 80mm roll.